 It is important to realize when buying a Habitat home, the total sales price will be higher than what the loan amount of the pre-approval letter needs to be.
 These numbers can be found in the email we sent you or under “financial Information” on the available home post.

 It’s also a good idea to know your credit score and debt-to-income ratio, as these affect the amount of money you could be approved for.
 Check your credit score for free online.
 To calculate your debt-to-income ratio, divide your minimum payments on any debt you have by your monthly income.
+Note that you cannot count unemployment income.

 Debt-to-income ratio = Monthly total of all minimum payments divided by gross (pretax) income